 The Lands Tribunal for Scotland deals with various types of dispute involving land or property.
 Its web site has general information, forms, procedural guidance, links to relevant legislation, and selected recent decisions.

 LEASE is the Leasehold Advisory Service, a non-departmental public body funded by Government to provide free advice to leaseholders, park home residents, landlords, professional advisers, managers and others on the law affecting residential leasehold in England and Wales.
 There are full text (pdf) decisions and determinations of Leasehold Valuation Tribunals 1994 onwards, together with various guides (some including links to legislation), reports and other publications relating to the residential leasehold system.

 New Square Chambers is a set of barristers’ chambers in Lincoln’s Inn which lists its main areas of work as civil fraud, commercial litigation, intellectual property, company, insolvency, property, trusts and estates, and offshore work.
 There are frequent articles and newsletters relating to these and other topics, with property and trusts perhaps most strongly represented.
 Also on the site are a number of calculators, amongst them a calendar for the years 1800 to 2200 and a term date calculator for the legal years 1972-73 to 2200-01.

 Gary Webber, formerly of 33 Bedford Row chambers, London, maintains this property law updating service and research tool.
 Full access to all of the site content, which includes articles, case summaries and legislation, is available on subscription to members only, but access to some content including monthly updates requires only free registration.

 The Property Litigation Association (PLA) is an organisation for professionals specialising in commercial, residential and agricultural property litigation.
-The Resources section of its web site has information of various kinds including articles, conference and seminar papers, and notes of recent property cases.
-There are also annual reviews of significant cases 2004 onwards, each entitled “Case Law Kaleidoscope”, amongst the conference papers.
+The Insights section of its web site has information of various kinds including articles, conference and seminar papers, and notes of recent property cases.